Skip to main content

 LICENSE REQUIREMENTS

-▶ ADULTS: People 16 and older are required to buy and carry with them a fishing license to fish or take fish, amphibians and crustaceans, except as prohibited.
+▶ ADULTS: People 16 and older are required to buy and carry a physical fishing license (or My CPW app accessible license) to fish or take fish, amphibians and crustaceans on their person, except where prohibited.

 ▶ COMMERCIAL LICENSE: $40.
-An annual license is required to take or possess bait fish, amphibians or crustaceans for commercial purposes.
+An annual license is required to take or possess bait fish, amphibians, or crustaceans for commercial purposes.
 Licensees must provide live-fish buyers with a receipt stating the seller’s name, date of sale, species and number sold.
-For application and annual reporting requirements, visit: cpwshop.com/purchase-special-license.page
+For application, restrictions, and annual reporting requirements, visit: cpw.info/purchase-special-license

-▶ CHILD SUPPORT DELINQUENCY: State and federal law require a Social Security number to buy a license.
+CHILD SUPPORT DELINQUENCY: State and federal law require a Social Security number or Individual Taxpayer Identification Number to buy a license.
 It is not displayed on the license but is provided, if requested, to Child Support Enforcement authorities.
 Hunting and fishing licenses are not issued to those suspended for noncompliance with child support.
 Any current licenses become invalid if held by an individual who is deemed noncompliant by Child Support Enforcement.

 HEALTH ADVISORIES